Azure-Samples/serverless-chat-langchainjs/docs/readme.md

   - azure-openai
   - ai-services
 urlFragment: serverless-chat-langchainjs
-name: Serverless ChatGPT with RAG using LangChain.js
+name: Serverless AI Chat with RAG using LangChain.js
-description: Create your own serverless ChatGPT with Retrieval-Augmented-Generation using LangChain.js, TypeScript and Azure.
+description: Build your own serverless AI Chat with Retrieval-Augmented-Generation using LangChain.js, TypeScript and Azure.
 ---

 <!-- Learn samples onboarding: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main -->
 <!-- prettier-ignore -->
-This sample shows how to build a serverless ChatGPT-like experience with Retrieval-Augmented Generation using [LangChain.js](https://js.langchain.com/) and Azure.
+This sample shows how to build a serverless AI chat experience with Retrieval-Augmented Generation using [LangChain.js](https://js.langchain.com/) and Azure.
 The application is hosted on [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview) and [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-javascript), with [Azure Cosmos DB for MongoDB vCore](https://learn.microsoft.com/azure/cosmos-db/mongodb/vcore/) as the vector database.
 You can use it as a starting point for building more complex AI applications.

 ![Animation showing the chat app in action](./images/demo.gif)